Crayder/procedures-api/README.md

 Public:
 - `callback.register(name, functions)` - Registers function(s) to a callback name.
 If this name exists it will be added to, if not it will be created.
 Returns the callback of this name.
 Can be used to simply create/obtain the callback of a name if used with no functions passed.
 - `callback.unregister(name, functions)` - Unregisters function(s) from a callback name.
 If this name is empty it is destroyed.
-- `callback.get(name)` - Returns callback table for given name, if it exists.
+- `callback.getTable(name)` - Returns callback table for given name, if it exists.
+- `callback.getAll()` - Returns all callback tables.

 Methods:
 - `cback:addFunction(functions)` - Add function(s) to this callback.